theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/mesoamerica/part-2/index.md

 # 🗣 Discussion Prompt
 discussion:
   promptTitle: "What Spark Are You Reigniting?"
   intro: "Spread the sacred ripple.
-Share this scroll and help awaken the memory of cyclical time, soul geometry, and the serpent of return."
+Share this page and help awaken the memory of cyclical time, soul geometry, and the serpent of return."
   question: "What does liberation mean to a soul that remembers?"
   points:
     - "What illusions still whisper your name?"